AashishKarn-2/Neural-Networks-with-Tensorflow-and-keras/README.md

 # Introduction

 * **Tensflow**  is a free open source software library for machine learning.
 It's mainly used for the high numerical computation.
-TensorFlow enables the developers to create a sequrntil and graphical structire that describe how data flows in order and each nodes in the graphs shows some mathematcal computation. and each connection or edge between nodes is a multidimensional data array, or tensor.**Keras** is a high-level neural network library that runs on top of TensorFlow.
+TensorFlow enables the developers to create a sequential and graphical structure that describe how data flows in order and each nodes in the graphs shows some mathematcal computation. and each connection or edge between nodes is a multidimensional data array, or tensor.**Keras** is a high-level neural network library that runs on top of TensorFlow.
 Both provide high-level APIs used for easily building and training models,